 Probably one of the friendliest dogs, this pretty puppy is also making use of their front extra digit.
 Like the Doberman, though, some owners opt to have them removed when they are young, but they can be beneficial for running and digging later in life.
 Truly loyal, protective, and playful, this is one of the best dogs for families.

-Probably the second most friendly dog, the Collie is also a receipt of the dewclaw.
+Probably the second most friendly dog, the Collie also has the dewclaw.
 This long-haired, medium to large pooch is active, friendly, and playful.
 They are great with kids, have high intelligence, and have a very famous family member by the name of Lassie.
 This happy dog is a great asset to any home, however, they have a considerable amount of shed and need plenty of exercise.

 19. Siberian Husky